Rahuletto/simplydjs-docs/docs/Systems/betterBtnRole.md

 # betterBtnRole

-This is an example of betterBtnRole | **This is a BETA function.
-Expect bugs**
+This is an example of betterBtnRole

-:::tip TIP
+:::info
 This is a slash only function | You can't use this function with normal message
 :::